fmiopensource/cleanerupper/README.markdown

 This method takes an array of columns to be cleaned by cleanerupper, followed by two options:

-    :with       => Specifies which method to clean with :dictionary => Specifies which dictionary should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found
+    :with       => Specifies which method to clean with :dictionary => Specifies which dictionaries should be used for this cleaning :callback   => Specifies a callback to call if disallowed data is found

 Three methods have been provided for cleaning convenience, which are: